 Building Foot Print:

-First Lets start with Lot Coverage and Yards.
+First lets start with Lot Coverage and Yards.
 We know we will need a minimum rear yard of 30 feet.
 That tells us we have 50 x 70 to build on, and we can cover 70% of the property. this works out well with a 3,500 sq ft area we can build on.

 Zoning Floor Area/ Floor Area Ratio (FAR)

-So the floor area ratio on a wide street outside the Manhattan Core is 7.2.
+The floor area ratio on a wide street outside the Manhattan Core is 7.2.
 The FAR is a ratio that determines how many square feet you can build on the property.
 You simply take the property size and multiply it by the FAR.